Sasho80/2.1.Simple-Calculation/README.md

 Identically, if we subtract the smaller y from the bigger y, we will obtain the height of the rectangle.
 What is left is to multiply both sides.

+08.Problem: Triangle Area
+Write a program that reads from the console a side and height of a triangle and calculates its area.
+Use the formula for triangle area: area = a * h / 2.
+Round the result to 2 digits after the decimal point using fixed << setprecision(2),by including the library <iomanip>).